Lisa Eckhart: Life

 Born in Leoben, Styria, Eckhart grew up near Leoben with her grandparents.
 After graduating from the HIB Liebenau in Graz in 2009, she studied German and Slavic Studies in Vienna and at the Paris Sorbonne.
 After a one-year stay in London, she moved to Berlin.
 She completed her master studies at the Free University of Berlin.
 The first master's thesis on femininity and National Socialism based on Joseph Goebbels's diaries was rejected, and her second master's thesis dealt with the figure of the devil in German literature.
 After graduating, she completed over twenty unsuccessful auditions at drama schools, often reciting Mephistopheles, and finally discovered poetry slam.
 In October 2015, she won the Austrian Poetry Slam Championships as the second woman.
 At the German Poetry Slam Championship 2015 in Augsburg competed with the later winner Jan Philipp Zymny.

 In November 2015, she staged her cabaret solo debut at the Vienna Theater am Alsergrund.
 In 2015, she was one of five finalists on the Golden Miniature Nail.
 For her solo program, she was awarded the prize of the Austrian Cabaret Award.

-In 2016 she was in Vereinsheim Schwabing in Bayerischer Rundfunk and as part of the advice team of What's new? as well as at STÖCKL. on ORF in 2017, she was a guest at Pufpaff's happy hour, at noon from 18 by Dieter Nuhr, on WDR in Mitternachtsspitzen and presented by Gerburg Jahnke and on ORF hosted by Hosea Ratschiller show Prater Stars.
+In 2016 she was in Vereinsheim Schwabing in Bayerischer Rundfunk and as part of the advice team of What's new?
+(Was gibts Neues?) as well as at STÖCKL. on ORF in 2017, she was a guest at Pufpaff's happy hour, at nuhr ab 18 by Dieter Nuhr, on WDR in Mitternachtsspitzen and presented by Gerburg Jahnke and on ORF hosted by Hosea Ratschiller de Prater Stars.

-On 10 January 2018, Eckhart started her second solo program with The Benefits of Vice (premiere in the Cabaret Niedermair).
+On 10 January 2018, Eckhart started her second solo program with The Benefits of Vice (Die Vorteile des Lasters) (premiere in the Cabaret Niedermair).
 She calls herself "an angry, screaming Austrian rejected by art schools and loved by Germans who will never learn" and likes to wear eccentric outfits.

+Upon being invited by the curators Daniela Strigl and Klaus Kastberger to the literature festival O-Tones (O-Töne) in 2020 she read sections from her own novel Omama.
+The book, offering "one-word sentences as milieu studies" to a federal state of the Republic Austria called Styria, made bestseller lists in both Germany and Austria.

+She had a baby in 2021.

+She went on tour presenting her solo program BOUM in 2022 and Empress Stasi the First (Kaiserin Stasi die Erste) in 2023.
+Empress Stasi the First premiered on the German Unity Day, 3rd October 2023, in a venue in Leipzig called Haus Leipzig.

+She stated herself to be working without gag authors.